gitkraken/vscode-gitlens/README.md

 |`gitlens.annotations.file.gutter.heatmap.enabled`|Specifies whether or not to provide a heatmap indicator in the gutter blame annotations
 |`gitlens.annotations.file.gutter.heatmap.location`|Specifies where the heatmap indicators will be shown in the gutter blame annotations<br />`left` - adds a heatmap indicator on the left edge of the gutter blame annotations<br />`right` - adds a heatmap indicator on the right edge of the gutter blame annotations
 |`gitlens.annotations.file.gutter.hover.details`|Specifies whether or not to provide a commit details hover annotation over the gutter blame annotations
+|`gitlens.annotations.file.gutter.hover.changes`|Specifies whether or not to provide a changes (diff) hover annotation over the gutter blame annotations
 |`gitlens.annotations.file.gutter.hover.wholeLine`|Specifies whether or not to trigger hover annotations over the whole line
+|`gitlens.annotations.file.hover.details`|Specifies whether or not to provide a commit details hover annotation over each line
+|`gitlens.annotations.file.hover.changes`|Specifies whether or not to provide a changes (diff) hover annotation over each line
 |`gitlens.annotations.file.hover.heatmap.enabled`|Specifies whether or not to provide heatmap indicators on the left edge of each line
-|`gitlens.annotations.file.hover.wholeLine`|Specifies whether or not to trigger hover annotations over the whole line

 #### Line Blame Annotation Settings